 How to become a notified foreign passport fund

-The system for notifying of an intention to offer interests in a fund to investors in Australia is now available through ASIC's Regulatory Portal.
-To notify us you can use the Regulatory Portal.
+To notify your intention to offer interests in a foreign passport fund to investors in Australia you can use ASIC's Regulatory Portal.

 For more information about registering for the Regulatory Portal, please see our user guide.
 Key steps to submitting the notification are outlined below:

 - From the top navigation bar, select 'Transactions' and then select 'All transactions index' from the drop-down list.
 This will take you to a page listing all available transactions.